 The servicer also has to report your loan account to the credit reporting agencies as current if you weren't already behind at the time you enter into the forbearance agreement.

 Don’t just stop making your mortgage payments.
 To get the forbearance, you have to contact your servicer and affirm that you've suffered a financial hardship due to the COVID-19 emergency.
 But you won’t have to provide any other supporting documentation beyond this attestation.
+Make your request before the end of the "covered period (the sooner of December 31, 2020, or the termination date of the COVID-19 national emergency declaration).
+To get a forbearance extension, you have to ask for it during the covered period and before your initial forbearance period ends.

 To learn more about what relief might be available if you can't pay your mortgage because of the coronavirus outbreak, especially if you aren't covered by the CARES Act, see How to Get Mortgage Payment Relief During the Coronavirus Outbreak.